ibmresilient/resilient-community-apps/fn_service_now/README.md

 * Support added for ServiceNow Security Incident Response (SIR)
 * Support added for API Key authentication from ServiceNow to IBM SOAR
 * AppHost support for proxies
+* App renamed to IBM Security QRadar SOAR App for ServiceNow
-* Verified on ServiceNow Rome release
+* Verified on ServiceNow San Diego release

 ### v1.0.5
 * Verified on ServiceNow Quebec release